 - Does it allow third-party integrations?

 Want to know more about the value of wireless presentation systems?
-Get a live product tour of Solstice with a Mersive team member, whom you can ask all these questions — and more.
+Ask Mersive all these questions—and more.